Bay 50th Street station: Later years

 The platforms were extended in the 1960s to accommodate the current standard B Division train length of 615 feet.

 As part of an 18-month capital budget that took effect on January 1, 1963, the wooden platforms at the stations on the West End Line were replaced with concrete platforms.

 In the 1980s, this station was adopted by students of Lafayette High School as part of New York City Transit's "Adopt a Station" program.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.
 Four laminated glass windscreens by artist Amy Cheng, commissioned by the MTA Arts for Transit Program, were installed in July 2012 as part of the renovation.

 Station layout

 This station has three tracks and two side platforms.
 The center express track is not normally used.
+Both platforms have beige windscreens and brown canopies with green frames and support columns in the center and high mesh fences at either end.
+The station signs are in the standard black plates with white lettering.
 Platform extensions are visible to the north on the northbound platform and to the south on the southbound platform, providing views of the Coney Island Complex.